 Now select the Xvnc session and enter the username and password.
-You can use the root user account or any other user accounts on the system.
+You can use the root user account or any other user account on the system.

 After the login is successful, the default Xfce desktop is visible.
 Bravo!
-Your local machine is now ready to interact with the remote desktop.
+Your local machine is now ready to interact with Ubuntu RDP.